 Pictures ran through my mind of Jim being torn to shreds by alligators kept around for such situations.

 Finally, Jim came back and the deal fell through.
 I was just happy to be done with it.
 I wanted to be as far away from Wolfman as possible.
 I told Jim about how I thought he was setting us up to rob us, but Jim said, “That guy?
 No way, man, he’s salt-of-the-earth.”

 … Wolfman was a backwoods outlaw looking to getting his hands on our cash by whatever means necessary…I could feel it.

 After driving back to Illinois, where we lived, Jim practically begged me to set up another deal with the guy, I stupidly agreed, but told him I wanted nothing to do with that crazy fucker.
 “Scar can deal with him,” I said.

 Scar headed down to Missouri with $37,000 of our money, and goes with Wolfman to pick up the weed.
 On the way, the two stopped at the store to grab some Ziploc bags.

 As they’re walking down the aisle with the Ziplocs, Wolfman said he needed to take a leak and steps off towards the restroom.

-After Lawson pays for the bags, he heads out to the parking lot and Wolfman is nowhere to be seen.
+After Scar pays for the bags, he heads out to the parking lot and Wolfman is nowhere to be seen.
 His car…gone.
-Our $37,000, which Lawson failed to take out of the car when they went into the store…gone.
+Our $37,000, which Scar failed to take out of the car when they went into the store…gone.